-Are you ready to dive in and learn how to get out of Facebook jail?
+Are you ready to dive in and discover how to get out of Facebook Jail?

 Facebook has advantages and disadvantages.
 The disadvantages include the possibility of ending up in Facebook Jail and suffering the consequences.
 Facebook can produce happiness, but the social media giant can also be a source of great frustration.

 Naturally, Facebook Jail is not an actual jail with jail cells with bars inside.

 Facebook Jail is a metaphor.
 You might also consider the phrase Facebook Jail or Facebook Prison slang.
 The phrase means you’re suspended from using Facebook, so you’re in “Facebook Jail.”